NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Population of channels with a time varying reversal potential _erev determined by Nernst equation.
-Hard coded for Ca only!.</i>
+<i>Population of channels with a time varying reversal potential **erev** determined by Nernst equation.
+Hard coded for Ca only! .</i>